xairline/SceneryPacksOrganiser/README.md

 - [@cyl8](https://forums.x-plane.org/index.php?/profile/327870-cyl8/)

 This project is licensed under the GNU GPL v2.
+- 3.0a1 - Refactored code for improved flexibility and legibility
 - 2.2r1 - Add shebang to allow double-clicking on Unix systems
 - 2.2b2 - Now save results of DSF parse so future runs are faster
 - 2.2b1 - Complete rewrite of airport overlap system.
 Minor bugfixes